Tom Broadbent (English footballer): Eastleigh

 In July 2021, Broadbent joined National League side Eastleigh following his release from Swindon.
 Broadbent had to wait until 9 October to make his debut, playing the full ninety minutes as Eastleigh got a late winner at Wealdstone.
 Broadbent joked after the match that he was so tired after his return from injury that he was unable to celebrate the last minute winner.
 Broadbent was released at the end of the 2021–22 season.

 South Shields

 On 29 June 2022, Broadbent joined Northern Premier League Premier Division club South Shields, a deal described by Broadbent's new manager Kevin Phillips as a "massive coup".
+On 10 April 2023, Broadbent headed home the game's only goal as South Shields defeated Whitby Town to secure the Northern Premier League title.

+On 25 April 2025, Broadbent announced his retirement from football following the conclusion of the 2024–25 season.